Team

 Programming Assistant

-Barbara joined the International Center as a volunteer after attending an informational virtual open house in March of 2022.
-She was a home host for two Open World visitors from Moldova in May of 2022, and after that she was hooked.
-That same year she home hosted visitors from Poland and Ukraine, and with the help of her NYC-based son, she also took all three groups on whirlwind day trip tours of the Big Apple.
-In January 2023, she started working part-time for the International Center as Programming Assistant and looks forward to future adventures in citizen diplomacy.
-Barbara has an M.A. in Criminal Justice, and has been working in the local criminal justice system for the past seventeen years.
-When not planning international-related activities or interviewing convicted defendants, she enjoys travel and playing pickleball.
+Barbara joined the International Center as a volunteer after attending an informational virtual open house in March 2022.
+She was a home host for two Open World visitors from Moldova in May of 2022, and after that, she was hooked.
+That same year, she home-hosted visitors from Poland and Ukraine, and with the help of her NYC-based son, she also took all three groups on whirlwind day trip tours of the Big Apple.
+In January 2023, she started working part-time for the International Center as a Programming Assistant and looks forward to future adventures in citizen diplomacy.
+Barbara has an M.A. in Criminal Justice and has worked in the local criminal justice system for the past seventeen years.
+When not planning international-related activities or interviewing convicted defendants, she enjoys traveling and playing pickleball.

 Programming Intern